teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 <!-- more -->

-When we want to pixelate an area of image.
-But we don't have one application in the computer as: photoshop, coreldraw, or which application edit image.
-So, how will we do?
+When we want to pixelate an area of the image.
+But we don't have one application in the computer as: photoshop, coreldraw, or any application which edits images.
+So how will we do?
 Don't worry!
 I have away very easy.
 That!
 We will use Pixelate JavaScript library(PJL).

 ##Requirements

-- We need install least one of browsers as: `IE 9+`, `Firefox 17+`, `chrome 13+`, `Safari 5+`, `Opera 11+`.
+- We need to install one of browsers as: `IE 9+`, `Firefox 17+`, `chrome 13+`, `Safari 5+`, `Opera 11+`.
-- We need have one of editor as: `sublime`, `notepad++` or `notepad`.
+- We need to have one of editors as: `sublime`, `notepad++` or `notepad`.
-Now, I think, we had full tool for work.
-So, I will usage for you how to use PJL in your website.
-And we will see it, very interesting.
+I think we had full tools for the work.
+So I will usage you how to use PJL in your website.
+And look at, it is very interesting.

 ###Step 1: Setup bower, gruntjs

 Bower is application manages all these things our project.
-Before install bower, we need install `node`, `npm`, `nvm`.
-You must install exact version in figure:
+Before install bower and gruntjs, we need to install `node`, `npm`, `nvm`.
+You have to install exactly version as shown in figure:

 ```
 $ node --version